Student's Guide: Confidentiality in Research

 If you want to include quotations from the participants in your thesis or dissertation,

 - Including their quotations is within the scope of what your informed consent told participants about how their data would be used

 - They agreed to have their quotations included

 - This is consistent with what the IRB approved

-The ETSU Graduate School does not require that you include IRB approval letters or site permission letters as appendices.
-You do have to provide the Graduate School with your IRB approval letter(s) for their records.
+The ETSU Graduate School asks that you not include IRB approval letters, informed consent documents, or site permission letters as appendices.
+You do have to provide the Graduate School with your IRB study closure letter, exemption letter, or communications to keep the study open, for their records.

 8: Other Rules:

 You must also consider any other rules, such as HIPAA or FERPA, that apply to your study; and ensure that your thesis/dissertation is compliant with any restrictions imposed by applicable rules.
 Be sure you do not include any HIPAA identifiers without checking with the ETSU HIPAA Compliance Officer.

 *unless you have IRB approval and permission from the participant to do so